Back

 Finalize financial aid, complete loan entrance counseling & submit remaining paperwork

 Join the fun during Welcome Weekend!
-August 20 & 21

-Classes begin on Monday, August 22rd
+Classes begin on Monday, August 25th

 Grab your textbooks!
 Its the first day of school!

 Meet the rest of campus during Welcome Week.
-August 22-26

-There are so many ways to meet your fellow classmates and upperclass students.
+There are so many ways to meet your fellow classmates and upper class students.
 Check your Ursuline email for the full Welcome Week schedule.

 Leading up to Your First Day On Campus